mavryk-network/mavryk-protocol/docs/alpha/blocks_ops.rst

 ~~~~~~~~~~~~~~~~~~~~

 This class groups all operations that do not require a signature from
-a Tezos account (with an exception, detailed below).
+a Mavryk account (with an exception, detailed below).
 They implement
 different functionalities of the protocol, and their common
 characteristic is that they allow the account originating these
 operations to remain anonymous in order to avoid censorship.